tanmaybinaykiya/tanmaybinaykiya.github.io/_posts/2017-12-22-scene-classification-with-deep-learning.md

 I added proj6_extra_credit_setup_data.m, proj6_extra_credit.m, proj6_extra_credit_cnn_init.m for the extra credit section.

-I used the same VGG fine tuned network from part2 for this task with minor modifications
+I used the VGG network from part2 for this task with minor modifications

 * **Data Set**: As opposed to the given dataset which had 15 categories with 200 images each, the sketch tokens data set has 250 categories with 80 images each.
 VGG requires that each image be 224 x 224 pixels.
 Due to memory constraints I choose 50 categories at random and train/test my network on these categories.
 * **Network Changes**: I have used the exact same network from part2, but changed the final layer to predict 250 categories instead of 15.